 The only other airline card that has a standard sign-up bonus in the same league as British Airways and Lufthansa is the Citi® / AAdvantage® Executive World Elite™ MasterCard®.
 The bad news is that its 50,000-mile sign-up bonus also comes with a Annual Fee $450.
 It is not waived the first year.
 While it comes with some generous perks, such as free lounge access, it’s probably a little too spendy for most of us.

 If you drop down to the 30,000-mile bonus range, there are a few more options, including the Platinum Delta SkyMiles® Credit Card and Gold Delta SkyMiles® Credit Card, the Chase United℠Explorer Credit Card and the CitiBusiness® / AAdvantage® Platinum Select® World MasterCard®.

 For their relative flexibility and value, both the Chase Sapphire Preferred® Card or Ink Plus® Business Credit Card are great options.
 Neither card charges foreign transaction fees, and they both come with big sign-up bonuses, reasonable annual fees, fantastic earning categories and the ability to transfer points to seven different airline partners, including several international carriers.

 If you just want to keep it simple and you aren’t too worried about wringing as much value as possible out of your miles, then the Capital One Venture® Rewards Credit Card is the way to go.
 You’ll get a 50,000-mile sign-up bonus which you can redeem for statement credits toward travel purchases, plus double miles for all purchases.
-It also has the lowest annual fee of all the cards mentioned here at only $0 intro for the first year, $95 after that.
+It also has the lowest annual fee of all the cards mentioned here at only $0 intro for first year; $95 after that